cinqque5tion with Actor, Host, Producer and Consultant Angelica Alejandro (by: Jovin Tardif)

 Well yes…I just got elected to that in the fall and started my term this year.
 Before that I was (and still am) active on our Committees, On Set Liaison Office (OSLO) where I get to visit sets to ensure safety for minors, work with Intimacy Coordinators, check that our Background Performers and I am also a Respect on Set Instructor.
 If you ask me how I juggle it all, I don’t think I have an answer honestly.
 I have a very supportive family and friends who are the greatest, they understand that it is important to me to be there and do what I can for our industry.
 It really helps that I am not the only one in the family in the business, so we all work crazy hours together.

-7. Lobbying is one of your favorite hobbies, why?
+7. Angelica Alejandro, lobbying is one of your favorite hobbies, why?

 Well..speaking to the MPPs at Queens Park is important so that they can help us keep our industry growing and thriving.
 They like watching film and television as much as we all do, sometimes they don’t know the show they love films here or how many studios we have or what productions want to come here.
 They want to see our local business do well too and productions that come here bring such boost to our economy.
 If I can do my part to help bring awareness, then I am more than happy to.